Japanese fried yakimeshi rice: reduce waste & use leftover rice!

 Many of us have eaten fried rice.
-But Yakimesi fried rice?
+But what about yakimeshi fried rice?
 If you haven’t traveled to Japan, you may not even know what this is.

-Yakimeshi fried rice is the Japanese version of fried rice.
-It translates as pan-fried rice.
+Yakimeshi fried rice is basically Japanese fried rice.
+It translates to pan-fried rice.

-It is made with short-grain rice, seasoned meat, and egg.
+It’s made with Japanese short grain rice, seasoned meat, and egg.
 While many professional chefs prepare the dish in a teppan, it can also be made in a frying pan at home.

-If you are thinking of cooking up some yakimeshi fried rice for your guests, this article will give you some great recipe ideas.
+If you’re thinking of cooking up some Japanese fried rice for your guests, this article will give you some great recipe ideas.
 I’ll also dive into pairing suggestions to make a complete meal with yakimeshi.

-For a bit of background, I’ll explain the origins of yakemeshi fried rice, and how it differs from other Asian fried rice recipes.
+For a bit of background, I’ll explain the origins of Japanese fried rice yakimeshi, and how it differs from other Asian fried rice recipes.

-Let’s start with a basic, but delicious, Yakemeshi fried rice recipe!
+Let’s start with a basic, but delicious, Yakimeshi fried rice recipe!

 In this post we'll cover: